samrocketman/registry-key-remover/README.txt

 user with NSIS or 2.)
 Reverts the changes for you without user having to compile anything.*

+*Please note: Only the NSIS script Generating is fully working correctly.

 What is NSIS?
 Please refer to http://nsis.sourceforge.net/ for more information.